rpy2/rpy2/doc/source/overview.rst

 Requirements
 ------------

-Python version 2.5 or greater, as well as R-2.8.0 or greater are required

 Currently the development is done on UNIX-alike operating systems with the following version for the softwares, and those are the recommended versions to run rpy2 with.